Harold Harmsworth, 1st Viscount Rothermere: Public life

-Rothermere served as President of the Air Council in the government of David Lloyd George for a time during the First World War, and was made Viscount Rothermere, of Hemsted in the County of Kent, in 1919.
-Rothermere proved to an inept politician whose background as a businessman with a dictatorial control of a press empire made him ill-suited to the cabinet which required the ability to reach a consensus with other cabinet ministers, a skill that Rothermere notably lacked.
-The British historian Paul Addison wrote that Rothermere was a "shrewd and decisive" business leader, but that he lacked the ability to negotiate and compromise as he tried to ram his proposals through the cabinet.
-His main interest was in having the Royal Flying Corps of the British Army and the Royal Naval Air Service combined to create a third service to be called the Royal Air Force.
-Rothermere proved to a schemer whose incessant plotting against his cabinet colleagues who disagreed with him, which combined with his inability to make allies led to his ejection from the cabinet after only five months.
+For a time during the war, Rothermere served as President of the Air Council in the government of David Lloyd George.
+Rothermere proved to an inept politician whose background as a businessman with a dictatorial control of a press empire made him ill-suited to the cabinet, which required the ability to reach a consensus with other cabinet ministers.
+He was incapable of compromise, instead attempting to ram his proposals through and incessantly plotting against cabinet colleagues who disagreed with him.
+His main interest was in combining the Royal Flying Corps of the British Army with the Royal Naval Air Service to create a third service to be called the Royal Air Force.
+He was ejected from the cabinet after only five months.
 In 1921, he founded the Anti-Waste League to combat what he saw as excessive government spending.